rajuch/Auto-scaling-on-ec2/README.md

 ###﻿Problem Statement:
 ﻿
-Running hive on hadoop,
+Hive on hadoop,

   when user adds the node to the cluster, name node trasfers the data to the new node to balance the cluster and to take the new node into the action (for the execution of tasks).

   when user decommisions the node from the cluster, name node transfers the data from the decommision node to the other nodes for maintaining the replication factor.

   These operations takes lot of time when dealing with the huge data (in tera bytes) and these operations have impact on the hive query execution time too..

 ### Solution:

 **Adding the node:**

   Before adding the new node, move the data from the existing nodes to the new node and add it to the cluster, it balances the cluster and if any new task comes then new node can take it right away as it has the data (data locality).

 **Decommisioning the node:**

   Before decommisioning, move the data from the decommisioning node to the other nodes in the cluster, it maintains the replication factor.

 Note: Transferring the data is the manual operation and these operations should be done before the execution of hive query